mbjordan/Colors/README.md

 * Get a random color in RGB or Hexadecimal.
 * Plus a whole lot more...

-For usage instructions, go to http://honyovk.com/Colors/
+For full docs, see http://honyovk.com/Colors/

 * * *